LWVPullman/LeagueWebsite/docs/_pages/about/about-us-Intro.md

 ## Meetings

 The Pullman League generally holds monthly meetings September through April.
-* Board Meetings are usually held on the 4th Tuesday of the month at 11am-1pm.
+* Board Meetings - regular time TBD.
 The League is a "Board of the Whole" so all members are welcome and encouraged to attend
-* General Evening Meetings are usually held on the first Thursday of the month featuring a guest speaker and are open to the public.
+* General Evening Meetings are usually held from 7:00 to 8:30 featuring a guest speaker and are open to the public.
-* Brown Bag Lunch Meetings are usually held on the third Tuesday of the month at noon and features a topic of discussion.
+* Brown Bag Lunch Meetings are usually held at Noon to 1:00pm featuring a topic of discussion.
 * Annual membership meeting is usually held in May when members elect officers, adopt a budget, etc.
 * Annual Planning Meeting usually occurs in July when members plan events, programs, etc.